-Anne Frank is one of over 1.5 million Jewish children who were murdered during the Holocaust.
-Her story has become very well- known because of the diary she kept, which was saved by one of the helpers and published after the war by Otto Frank, her father.
+'Learning more about the life of Anne Frank will give us a chance to spread her ideals.
+Only when people are interested in the Holocaust and make an effort to learn more about it, can awareness of the issue be raised throughout the world.'
+Anne Frank Youth Network the war by Otto Frank, her father.
 Other stories deserve to be told just as much as Anne Frank's story.
 If told from a personal angle, they can be equally educational.
 Moreover, they speak of other war experiences and may be told from another perspective.